juxt/yada/dev/resources/user-manual.md

 Under normal circumstances, with Clojure running on a JVM, each request can be processed by a separate thread.

 However, sometimes the production of the response body involves making requests to data-sources and other activities which may be _I/O-bound_.
-This means the thread handling the request has to block, waiting on the data to arrive from the IO system.
+This means the thread handling the request has to block, waiting on the data to arrive from the I/O system.

 For heavily loaded or high-throughput web APIs, this is an inefficient use of resources.
 Today, this problem is addressed by asynchronous I/O